muhammed-amar/Sign-Language-Recognition/README.md

 ## 🎯 Overview

 A real-time sign language recognition system that converts hand gestures to text using computer vision and deep learning.
-The system processes video input from a webcam and provides instant text output.
+The system processes video input from a webcam and provides instant text output with auto-correction capabilities.

 ## ✨ Features